craftcms/docs/docs/nitro/commands.md

 : The hostname to use for accessing the site.
 If not passed, the command will prompt for it.

 `--webroot`
-: The relative path to the site’s webroot.
+: The relative path to the site’s web root.
 If not passed, the command will prompt for it.

 `--skip-hosts`
 : Skips updating the `hosts` file.